sam-a786/AC_Client/README.md

 # AC_Client
 This is an application to help manage stock levels
-The tech used for this project was MySQL, Flask and Javascript and CSS
+The tech used for this project was MySQL, Flask, HTML, Javascript and CSS